bushblade/nvim/README.md

 ```

+### eslint config

+eslint will fallback to a config file in your home directory if no local config
+file is found.
+So if you don't want to always configure on a per project basis
+then create a .eslintrc.json in your home directory.

-Lua and Pyright available in Arch/Manjaro repos
+### Lua and Pyright available in Arch/Manjaro repos

 ```bash
 sudo pacman -S lua-language-server pyright